 Most home owners have fire insurance as a matter of course, either because they want to protect their home and contents or because the mortgage company demands it.

 Tenants are less inclined to get contents insurance, usually because they think their stuff is not worth the price of the premiums.
 That is a mistake.
 Get the protection and avoid the embarrassment and surprise of refitting your possessions.
+Besides it may be a term of your rental contract that you have liability coverage.

 Notify your insurer if you plan to vacate your premises even for short periods (naturally other than reasonable daily absences).
 You may be required to have someone check the premises during your absence on a regular basis.
 This applies to both tenants and owners, house or apartment.